The Justin Verlander train runs out of steam just short of the finish line

 LOS ANGELES -- Justin Verlander had a chance to put himself in the class of World Series legends.
 The Houston Astros ace did not fail on Tuesday night, but he did not succeed.

-His six innings of two-run ball would be good on many nights, but they weren’t good enough on this night -- a night when he could have pushed the Astros to the first World Series title in their 55-year history.
+His six innings of two-run ball would be good on many nights, but they weren’t good enough on this night -- when he could have pushed the Astros to the first World Series title in their 55-year history.

 Verlander was undone not by poor pitching but, rather, by a lack of offense and the rules of the National League.